 For new products, we develop our own conceived products based on research of product trends.
 While linking-up with internal procurement department, we endeavor to create products with high customer satisfaction by, for example, proposing ingredients that are superior from a quality and cost perspective, and these efforts have been highly praised by customers.

 In recent years, manufacturers have been stepping up efforts to reduce manpower due to ballooning labor costs.
 In the case of fried food, for example, there have been increased requests for highly-processed products that are completed simply by applying batter and frying in the factory, and we have been responding to such requests.
 Products aimed at convenience stores include chilled side dishes (grilled fish, etc.) and fast food fried in the store.
 Mass retailer products include grilled chicken with seasoning.

 One of our strengths lies in speedily developing various types of products in line with customer needs.
-Therefore, the majority of processed marine products can be manufactured and produced in small lots in subsidiary factories.
+Therefore, the majority of processed marine products can be manufactured and produced in small lots in group company factories.
 We are also taking on new challenges such as planning original Nichiyo consumer products aimed at supermarkets.

 We handle a wide range of internally developed and existing products for sanitary materials, white garments, office equipment and cooking utensils used in food production factories.
 We sell to other companies’ factories, mainly through the Warabeya Nichiyo Group.
 As an example of an internally developed product, we have an “NI sheet”, which we co-developed with a processed film manufacturer.

 This product is a sheet for trays indispensable in food production and can be folded ingeniously to allow one-touch insertion, garnering praise for greatly improving work efficiency.
 While grasping on-site needs, we intend to develop and sell environmentally-friendly products made from plant-derived raw materials such as polylactic acid, nanocellulose, and pure cotton.